JohnHurstIV/CS6730-Final-Project/index.md

 # Roles

 <p style='margin: 3em'>
+   Let's take this one step further.
 In the competitive scene, the 6 Pokemon tend to have a role.
 Some of the roles include:
 </p>
 <p style='margin: 1em; margin-left: 5em'>
    Leads (Def & Spd): These Pokemon are sent out first to battle so they need to be fast to first move and endure an attack from the opponent if needed.